I live a life of contribution, with integrity and empathy.

 I started my career in the software and IT industry 20 years ago.
 I founded a company called Aram Systems to provide computer and networking services back in 97.
 I assembled computers, performed troubleshooting, setup networks and provided network administration for small companies.
-A couple of years later I joined a company as a software developer as that was always my passion.
+A couple of years later I joined a company as a software developer.
 Since then I have worked in three continents and with over 20 different teams and organisations wearing many different hats.
-I’ve been a programmer, tech lead, architect, BA, QA, product owner, software delivery principal, agile and lean coach and executive consultant to name a few.
+I’ve been a programmer, consultant, tech lead, architect, BA, product manager, software delivery principal, agile and lean coach, executive advisor and CTO to name a few.

 This is a curated list of some of the more popular posts on my blog.